 Q: I am not sure I can do this, as it feels too scary and overwhelming to be on the scene with a family while the police and coroner are there.
 Will I actually encounter a dead body?

-A: Although the majority of LOSS Team volunteers have concerns about what it would be like to go on a LOSS visit, after finally going out on their first call, most individuals state, “Oh, that was much better than I had made that out to be in my head.
+Although the majority of LOSS Team volunteers have concerns about what it would be like to go on a LOSS visit, after finally going out on their first call, most individuals state, “Oh, that was much better than I had made that out to be in my head.
 I am so glad I got to sit with that family.”

 Triggers